dcvdesigns/dcvdesigns.github.io/_portfolio/custom-heart-tattoo-mothers-day-art.md

 category: Home
 detail: >
   Inspired by traditional American tattoo flash, this customizable 3D-printed plaque features a bold layered heart design with a banner that can read MOM, GMA, NANA, or any name or title you’d like.
 Printed in rich dimensional color and finished with a complementary frame and background (both fully customizable), it balances fun retro attitude with real sentimental warmth.
 A memorable gift for Mother’s Day, birthdays, or just a bold “love you” display piece for desks, shelves, or home décor — personalized to match any personality or color palette.

+  This item is available for purchase.
+Contact us using the button below to inquire about an order.
 square_url:
 makerworld_url:
+button_type: order
 ---